-Each shareholder of our consolidated affiliated entity is a shareholder and director of our company.
-Equity interest held by each of these shareholders in our company is less than its interest in our consolidated affiliated entity as a result of our introduction of DCM Entities, Sequoia Entities, and public investors as shareholders of our company.
+Each shareholder of our consolidated affiliated entity is a shareholder and/or director of our company.
+Equity interest held by each of these shareholders in our company is less than its interest in our consolidated affiliated entity as a result of our introduction of the DCM Entities, the Sequoia Entities, and public investors as shareholders of our company.
 In addition, such shareholders' equity interest in our company will be further diluted as a result of any future offering of equity securities.
 As a result, conflicts of interest may arise as a result of such dual shareholding and governance structure.